AryeoHQ/aryeo-api-ruby-sdk/docs/ListingsApi.md

 > <ListingResource> get_listings_id(listing_id, opts)

-Get information about a listing.
+Retrieve a listing.

-Get information about a listing.
+Retrieves the details of a listing with the given ID.

 ### Examples